Graduate Application Criteria

-Each graduate academic program has its own admission criteria, requirements and processes.
-It is important that you review department websites and contact the department you are interested in for specific details about admission requirements, department standards, test scores, supplemental materials and deadlines.
+The Graduate School at Montana State University has a decentralized admissions process which means that each graduate program has its own admission criteria, requirements, and processes.
+It is important that you review department websites and contact the department you are interested in for specific details about admission requirements, department standards, test scores, supplemental materials, and deadlines.

-To find contact information, click on the name of the academic program you are interested in here.
+To find contact information, click on the name of the academic program you are interested at the Graduate School's website.

 While grade point averages and test scores are important, most programs consider a number of factors for admission.
-Each department on campus has its own requirements.
 In general, most graduate programs require:

-- A Bachelor degree (or higher) or the equivalent from an accredited/government-recognized university.
+- A bachelor's degree (or higher) or the equivalent from an accredited, government-recognized university.
 These degrees are generally four-year-long programs.

-- B average or higher from your undergraduate study - 3.0/4.0 GPA
+- B average or higher from your undergraduate study (3.0/4.0 GPA, or equivalent).